WHAT IS FLOWVEMBER?

 Assembling hygiene kits is an impactful hands-on volunteer opportunity to build empathy and advocacy within our housed community.

-toothbrush, toothpaste, shampoo, conditioner, lotion, soap, bath wipes, a first-aid kit, toilet paper, bottled water, a snack, a pair of socks, a COVID-19 postcard, a mask, and a note of encouragement.
+Our kits contain: toothbrush, toothpaste, shampoo, conditioner, lotion, soap, bath wipes, a first-aid kit, toilet paper, bottled water, a snack, a pair of socks, menstrual products, a mask, and a note of encouragement.